lorcanrae/ab-test-cookie-cats/README.md

 ## AB Testing

-A bootstrap analysis and z-test was performed on the Day 1 and Day 7 Retention.
+A bootstrap analysis and proportional two-tailed z-test was performed on the Day 1 and Day 7 Retention.

 The `sum_gamerounds` was found to be non-normally distributed.
 A Mann-Whitney U test and bootstrap analysis was performed on the number of gamerounds played per player.